kairos-io/kairos/docs/content/en/docs/Reference/image_matrix.md

 description: >
 ---

-Kairos builds several artifacts for user convenience which are based on openSUSE, Alpine Linux, and Ubuntu.

-{{% alert title="Note" color="info" %}}
-The Kairos core team does its best to test all distributions but *systemd* based ones(e.g. _openSUSE_, _ubuntu_, ) are more throughly tested as are uniform and have homogeneus settings.
-Support for other flavors not using systemd (e.g. Alpine), get less priority in our plannings due to the team bandwidth.
-We encourage you to contribute, as Kairos is a community-driven, Open Source Project, and we welcome any contribution, bugreporting, bugfixing, check out our [Contribution guidelines](https://github.com/kairos-io/kairos/contribute)!
+Kairos offers several pre-built images for user convenience based on popular Linux distributions such as openSUSE, Alpine Linux, and Ubuntu.
+The Kairos core team does its best to test these images, but those that are based on systemd (e.g. openSUSE, Ubuntu) are more thoroughly tested due to their homogenous settings.
+Support for other non-systemd based flavors (e.g. Alpine) may be limited due to team bandwidth.
+However, as Kairos is an open source community-driven project, we welcome any contributions, bug reports, and bug fixes.
+Check out our [Contribution guidelines](https://github.com/kairos-io/kairos/contribute) for more information.

-Besides, there is tighter integration with systemd for several features that are available only with it (e.g. [live layering](/docs/advanced/livelayering/) ).
+In addition, tighter integration with systemd allows for several features that are only available with it, such as live layering.
-{{% /alert %}}

-The images are pushed over quay.io, and are available for installation and upgrading.

-The installable mediums part of the releases are generated with the methods described in the [automated installation reference](/docs/installation/automated/#iso-remastering) from the images sources listed below, and the images can be used to point over for upgrades, as well.
+These images are pushed to quay.io and are available for installation and upgrading.
+The installable mediums included in the releases are generated using the methods described in the [automated installation reference](/docs/installation/automated/#iso-remastering), and the images can be used for upgrades as well.

 ## Image flavors

-Kairos release process generates images based on official container images from the major popular Linux Distributions, If you can't find your preferred distribution first check [if we are already planning](https://github.com/kairos-io/kairos/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fflavor) support for it, or create a new issue.
+Kairos release processes generates images based on official container images from popular Linux distributions.
+If you don't see your preferred distribution, check if [we are already planning](https://github.com/kairos-io/kairos/issues?q=is%3Aopen+is%3Aissue+label%3Aarea%2Fflavor) support for it or create a new issue.

-Below you can find a list of the images and their respective location on the `quay.io` registry.
+Below is a list of the available images and their locations on the quay.io registry:

-- The **Core** images does not contain any Kubernetes engine.
-Those images can be used as base for manual customization.
+- The **Core** images do not include any Kubernetes engine and can be used as a base for customizations.
-- The **Standard** images contains `k3s` and the `kairos` provider which enables Kubernetes deployments, optionally with [p2p](/docs/installation/p2p).
+- The **Standard** images include `k3s` and the [kairos provider](https://github.com/kairos-io/provider-kairos), which enables Kubernetes deployments and optionally enables [p2p](/docs/installation/p2p).

-Base images are tagged against specific upstream versions (e.g _Ubuntu 20 LTS_ pins to _Ubuntu 20:04_, _opensuse_ to _opensuse leap 15.4_, ...).
+Base images are tagged with specific upstream versions (e.g. Ubuntu 20 LTS is pinned to Ubuntu 20:04, openSUSE to openSUSE leap 15.4, etc.).

 | **Flavor/Variant**                                  	| **Core (no k3s)**                                       	| **Standard(k3s)**                           	|
 |-----------------------------------------------------	|---------------------------------------------------------	|-----------------------------------------------------------	|